T. P. Chandrasekharan: Arrests

-The first seven accused, who actually took part in the killing, were found guilty under Section 302, 143, 147 and 149 of the Indian Penal Code (IPC).
+The first seven accused, who actually took part in the killing, were found guilty under Section 302, 143, 147 and 149 of the IPC.
 The accused from second to seventh were found guilty under Section 148.
 However the second accused and third accused were also convicted under Sections of the Explosive Substances Act.

-Accused Ramachandran, Manojan, and Kunhanandan were found guilty under Section 120 of 302of IPC.
-Rafeeque was found guilty under Section 109 while Pradeepan under Section 201 of Indian Penal Code.
+Accused Ramachandran, Manojan & Kunhanandan were found guilty under Section 120 of 302 of IPC.
+Rafeeque was found guilty under Section 109 while Pradeepan under Section 201 of IPC.

-K. K. Rema, Chandrasekharan's wife said she was not fully satisfied with the verdict, yet it had exposed the role of the CPI(M) in Kozhikode and Kannur districts hatching a plot to kill her husband.
-She also demanded a probe by the Central Bureau of Investigation into the case.
+KK Rema, Chandrasekharan's wife said she was not fully satisfied with the verdict, yet it had exposed the role of the CPI(M) in Kozhikode and Kannur districts hatching a plot to kill her husband.
+She also demanded a probe by the CBI into the case.

 Aftermath

 The murder was widely covered for at least a month on the Kerala media and brought out significant tremors in the CPI(M).
 V. S. Achuthanandan demanded immediate changes in the state leadership and to constitute an ad hoc committee, failing which would result in him relinquishing his position as leader of the opposition in the state assembly.

 Pinarayi Vijayan, a leader of CPI(M), remarked that traitors are always traitors, an indirect reference to Chandrasekharan's exit from the party back in 2008.
 The comment came a few days after Chandrasekharan's murder.

 A memorial erected by RMP members in remembrance of Chandrasekharan's murder have reportedly been attacked constantly by CPI(M) members and consequently had to be rebuilt five times.

-His widow KK Rema won the 2021 Kerala Legislative Assembly election for becoming MLA of Vatakara Constituency by the support of the right-wing coalition - United Democratic Front (U.D.F.), including Indian Union Muslim League (IUML).
+His widow K. K. Rema won the 2021 Kerala Legislative Assembly election for becoming MLA of Vatakara Constituency by the support of the main opposition coalition - United Democratic Front (U.D.F.), including Indian Union Muslim League (IUML).
 Her connections with IUML and UDF raised eyebrows of her husband's ideological followers.
-She wore a badge with the picture of T P Chandrashekharan for her swearing in as MLA.
+She wore a badge with the picture of T. P. Chandrasekharan for her swearing in as MLA.